Travelling as Feminist, a struggle at home and abroad

 I want to visit a sculpture of Buddha that is almost next to the beach.
 I wear long pants and a tank top (the tank tops are not acceptable in Thai temples but I didn’t know that sometimes even visiting an open-space sculpture this can cause problems).
 Getting closer to the sculpture, a local guy starts shouting at me “Cover your shoulders or back off”.
 Ok, fair enough, sorry I didn’t know!
 I always have a shawl with me for this occasion anyway.
 But as he approaches me, I notice that he wears a tank top way smaller than mine (picture him as a well-built man) and I’m like “I’m sorry but you’re standing here all-day wearing a tank top as well”.
 “But I’m a man” he yells!
 I’m breathing slowly now.
 “And?
 What’s the difference between my shoulders and yours besides you being brawnier? ”.
 He looks confused and he nods “God said so”.
 I insist “To you”?
 “Well, actually my teacher ordered this.
 Men and women are different anyway ”.
 Tired of this, wearing my shawl, I mumble “I see… My shoulders are sinful and yours.. innocent”.
 If he had given me a reasonable explanation, a story behind this rule I might have thought differently (even if I disagree with double standards anyway).
 But I feel tired of all these and I drift aimlessly thinking that from now on I will be visiting no religious places enforcing double standards.
 It’s easy; I won’t be disrespectful trying to push my beliefs / my appearance (their religion their rules after all and any change should start from their people anyway); I will just avoid those places as much as possible- especially if they ask for an entrance fee.
 I might miss something important for the country’s identity, yes.
 But my inner peace is more important at the present time.
 By the way, later on I was told by Thai friends that tank tops are not acceptable for men either so I am unsure why this guy felt so entitled to wear a tank top while he was trying to make me cover up.
 Oh yes, because “he is a man” I guess!

-Travelling as a feminist is not easy since sexism is an inextricable piece of our journey… well, to be fair, sexism and double standards negatively affect every woman’s life even when we just stay at home so… This post was supposed to be shorter but it has already reached almost 2400 words and I haven’t even managed to write everything I was planning to.
-I think it’s time for you to communicate your opinions!
+Travelling as a feminist is not easy since sexism is an inextricable piece of our journey… well, to be fair, sexism and double standards negatively affect every woman’s life even when we just stay at home so… This post was supposed to be shorter but it has already reached almost 2500 words and I haven’t even managed to write everything I was planning to.
+I think it’s time for you to communicate with me about your opinions!
 If you identify yourself as feminist*, do you choose which country to visit based on gender-equality rates?
 Do you exclude countries because of that?
 How do you tackle double-standards while on the road (towards you or others) ?
 Can’t wait to read your thoughts!

 *Being a feminist is a life core belief against discrimination and double standards.
 “A Feminist is anyone who recognizes the equality and full humanity of women & men”, Gloria Steimen, American Journalist & Activist